-Step by step instructions on how to prepare Smoked BBQ Chicken Drumstick Lollipops for your pellet grill.
-Take the extra time to impress your guests with these BBQ Chicken Lollipops.
+Smoked BBQ Chicken Drumsticks on your pellet grill.
+Take the time to impress your guests with these insanely delicious BBQ Chicken Lollipops.

 Looking for more Chicken Recipes?
 Checkout Smoked Chicken Thighs w/ Blood Orange Glaze, Buffalo Chicken Sloppy Joe’s on Martin’s Potato Rolls, Smoked Honey Old Bay Wings

-How to turn BBQ Chicken Drumsticks into Lollipops
+How to turn BBQ Chicken Drumsticks into Chicken Lollipops

 Are you doing this for the gram? maybe?
 Is this extra work?
 Most Definitely but it does also make the drumstick eating experience much more enjoyable.

-What temperature should I cook dark meat chicken to?
+What temperature should I cook dark meat chicken?

-I mentioned in my Blood Orange Chicken Thigh recipe that I prefer to cook dark meat poultry to 185 degrees F.
+I mentioned in my Blood Orange Chicken Thigh recipe that I prefer to cook dark meat poultry to an internal temperature of 185 degrees F.

 Even though 160 degrees F. Is a safe temperature for chicken.
 Because dark meat has a higher fat content it won’t dry out and will be much more tender when cooked to a higher temperature.